mezantrop/ts-warp/README.md

 ```sh
 $ sudo make install-configs
 ```

+Specify custom `PREFIX` if other the default `/usr/local/etc` directory is desired for the configuration files.

 **Note!** Previously installed firewall configuration files are saved with the `old` filename extension.

 Finally, edit either `ts-warp_pf.conf`, or if you are on Linux, `ts-warp_nftables.sh` or `ts-warp_iptables.sh` to define